mebeim/aoc/2022/README.md

 ```

 NOTE: in my complete solution I use a bitmask instead of a list to remember the
-robots that could have been built, and I simply represent "none" as 0, and any
+robots that could have been built.
+I simply represent "none" as 0, and any other
-other robot kind as a power of 2 (1, 2, 4, 8).
-A value of `0b1111` means all
+robot kind as a power of 2 (1, 2, 4, 8).
+Then I can *bitwise or* robot kinds
-robot kinds could have been built.
+together.
+A value of `0b1111` for example means all robot kinds could have been
+built.

 We can *finally* run the above function for each blueprint and collect the
 results: